dymmond/esmerald/docs/routing/router.md

 ## Custom Router

 Let's assume there are specific **customer** submodules inside a `customers` dedicated file.
-There are two way of separating the routes within the application, using [Include](./routes.md#include), a [ChildEsmerald](#child-esmerald-application) or by creating another router.
+There are three ways of separating the routes within the application, using [Include](./routes.md#include), a [ChildEsmerald](#child-esmerald-application) or by creating another router.
 Let's focus on the latter.

 ```python hl_lines="28-35" title="/application/apps/routers/customers.py"
 {!> ../docs_src/routing/router/customers.py!}
 ```

-Above you create the `/application/apps/routers/customers.py` with all the information you need.
-It does not need to be in one file, you can have a entirely seperate package just to manage the customer, it is up to you.
+Above, you created the `/application/apps/routers/customers.py` with all the information you need.
+It does not need to be in one file, you can have a entirely separate package just to manage the customer, it is up to you.

 Now you need to add the new custom router into the main application.